chrisvasqm/js-api-testing/README.md

 npm test
 ```

-> This will execute all test files
+> This will execute all the Mocha tests under the `/test` directory.

 ## Structure